cthackers/adm-zip/APPNOTE.md

 7.0 Strong Encryption Specification
 -----------------------------------

    7.0.1 Portions of the Strong Encryption technology defined in this specification are covered under patents and pending patent applications.
    Refer to the section in this document entitled "Incorporating PKWARE Proprietary Technology into Your Product" for more information.

 7.1 Strong Encryption Overview
 ------------------------------

    7.1.1 Version 5.x of this specification introduced support for strong encryption algorithms.
 These algorithms can be used with either a password or an X.509v3 digital certificate to encrypt each file.
    This format specification supports either password or certificate based encryption to meet the security needs of today, to enable interoperability between users within both PKI and non-PKI environments, and to ensure interoperability between different computing platforms that are running a ZIP program.

    7.1.2 Password based encryption is the most common form of encryption people are familiar with.
 However, inherent weaknesses with passwords (e.g. susceptibility to dictionary/brute force attack) as well as password management and support issues make certificate based encryption a more secure and scalable option.
 Industry efforts and support are defining and moving towards more advanced security solutions built around X.509v3 digital certificates and Public Key Infrastructures(PKI) because of the greater scalability, administrative options, and more robust security over traditional password based encryption.

    7.1.3 Most standard encryption algorithms are supported with this specification.
 Reference implementations for many of these algorithms are available from either commercial or open source distributors.
 Readily available cryptographic toolkits make implementation of the encryption features straight-forward.
    This document is not intended to provide a treatise on data encryption principles or theory.
 Its purpose is to document the data structures required for implementing interoperable data encryption within the .ZIP format.
 It is strongly recommended that you have a good understanding of data encryption before reading further.

    7.1.4 The algorithms introduced in Version 5.0 of this specification
    include:

       RC2 40 bit, 64 bit, and 128 bit
       RC4 40 bit, 64 bit, and 128 bit
       DES
       3DES 112 bit and 168 bit

    Version 5.1 adds support for the following:

       AES 128 bit, 192 bit, and 256 bit

    7.1.5 Version 6.1 introduces encryption data changes to support interoperability with Smartcard and USB Token certificate storage methods which do not support the OAEP strengthening standard.

    7.1.6 Version 6.2 introduces support for encrypting metadata by compressing and encrypting the central directory data structure to reduce information leakage.
 Information leakage can occur in legacy ZIP applications through exposure of information about a file even though that file is stored encrypted.
 The information exposed consists of file characteristics stored within the records and fields defined by this specification.
 This includes data such as a file's name, its original size, timestamp and CRC32 value.

    7.1.7 Version 6.3 introduces support for encrypting data using the Blowfish and Twofish algorithms.
 These are symmetric block ciphers developed by Bruce Schneier.
 Blowfish supports using a variable length key from 32 to 448 bits.
 Block size is 64 bits.
-Implementations should use 16 rounds and the only mode supported within ZIP files is CBC.
+Implementations SHOULD use 16 rounds and the only mode supported within ZIP files is CBC.
 Twofish supports key sizes 128, 192 and 256 bits.
 Block size is 128 bits.
-   Implementations should use 16 rounds and the only mode supported within ZIP files is CBC.
+   Implementations SHOULD use 16 rounds and the only mode supported within ZIP files is CBC.
 Information and source code for both Blowfish and Twofish algorithms can be found on the internet.
 Consult with the author of these algorithms for information on terms or restrictions on use.

    7.1.8 Central Directory Encryption provides greater protection against information leakage by encrypting the Central Directory structure and by masking key values that are replicated in the unencrypted Local Header.
 ZIP compatible programs that cannot interpret an encrypted Central Directory structure cannot rely on the data in the corresponding Local Header for decompression information.

-   7.1.9 Extra Field records that may contain information about a file that should not be exposed should not be stored in the Local Header and should only be written to the Central Directory where they can be encrypted.
+   7.1.9 Extra Field records that MAY contain information about a file that SHOULD not be exposed SHOULD NOT be stored in the Local Header and SHOULD only be written to the Central Directory where they can be encrypted.
 This design currently does not support streaming.
 Information in the End of Central Directory record, the Zip64 End of Central Directory Locator, and the Zip64 End of Central Directory records are not encrypted.
 Access to view data on files within a ZIP file with an encrypted Central Directory requires the appropriate password or private key for decryption prior to viewing any files, or any information about the files, in the archive.

-   7.1.10 Older ZIP compatible programs not familiar with the Central Directory Encryption feature will no longer be able to recognize the Central Directory and may assume the ZIP file is corrupt.
+   7.1.10 Older ZIP compatible programs not familiar with the Central Directory Encryption feature will no longer be able to recognize the Central Directory and MAY assume the ZIP file is corrupt.
 Programs that attempt streaming access using Local Headers will see invalid information for each file.
 Central Directory Encryption need not be used for every ZIP file.
 Its use is recommended for greater security.
-   ZIP files not using Central Directory Encryption should operate as in the past.
+   ZIP files not using Central Directory Encryption SHOULD operate as in the past.

    7.1.11 This strong encryption feature specification is intended to provide for scalable, cross-platform encryption needs ranging from simple password encryption to authenticated public/private key encryption.

    7.1.12 Encryption provides data confidentiality and privacy.
 It is recommended that you combine X.509 digital signing with encryption to add authentication and non-repudiation.

 7.2 Single Password Symmetric Encryption Method
 -----------------------------------------------

-   7.2.1 The Single Password Symmetric Encryption Method using strong encryption algorithms operates similarly to the traditional PKWARE encryption defined in this format.
+   7.2.1 The Single Password Symmetric Encryption Method using strong
+   encryption algorithms operates similarly to the traditional PKWARE encryption defined in this format.
 Additional data structures are added to support the processing needs of the strong algorithms.

    The Strong Encryption data structures are:

    7.2.2 General Purpose Bits - Bits 0 and 6 of the General Purpose bit flag in both local and central header records.
 Both bits set indicates strong encryption.
 Bit 13, when set indicates the Central Directory is encrypted and that selected fields in the Local Header are masked to hide their actual value.